rg-3/screenshot.js/README.md

 __v0.5.0__

-* Add support for taking a screenshot of a video on Instagram.
+* Add support for taking a screenshot of a video on sites like Instagram.
   Instagram delivers video through another host, that means its videos are cross origin and require some extra work.
+  (This change should see better support for other sites who work in a similar way as well.)

 __v0.4.0__